Let's Talk About Cannabidiol (CBD)

 Experts aren’t sure exactly how CBD, the other main cannabinoid found in the cannabis plant, works in the body, but it is thought to impact CB1 and CB2 functioning in a somewhat more indirect way than THC.
 However, they do have a theory as to why and how cannabinoids appear to target so many conditions: Because our own ECS is responsible for regulating systems throughout the whole body, it’s plausible that people would report a wide range of beneficial effects.

 Many people swear up and down and sideways that CBD helps relieve whatever is ailing them.
 According to a study published in Cannabis and Cannabinoid Research, 62% of CBD users say they use the remedy to treat a specific medical condition vs. using it for general wellness.
 Though more research is needed—and when we say more, we mean a lot more—here’s a rundown on what we know so far about the conditions CBD might help.

-According to studies done on rats by the National Institute on Drug Abuse, CBD reduced the heart rate of angsty rodents and helped them chill out overall.
+According to studies done on rats by the National Institute on Drug Abuse, preclinical data showed CBD reduced the heart rate of angsty rodents and helped them chill out overall.
 Researchers say the CBD may have an effect on serotonin levels in the brain, which helps deliver a calming response.